David, Panama

 When we asked people about industries and career opportunities in David, they reponded:

 "Foreigners in David often work as English teachers in local schools or language institutes.
 They may also find employment in the tourism industry, working in hotels, restaurants, or tour companies.
 Some foreigners work in real estate, helping other expats to find homes or investment properties.
 Others may work remotely in various fields such as IT, consulting, or freelance writing.
-Additionally, some foreigners start their own businesses in areas like hospitality, retail, or services," said one expat in David.
+Additionally, some foreigners start their own businesses in areas like hospitality, retail, or services," commented one expat who made the move to David.

 What is life like in David?